How long does it take to charge an electric car?

 Are car batteries affected by the weather?

 No, for the most part, you shouldn’t have any issues with your car batteries and the Great British weather.
-However, extremely high heat can have a negative impact on battery life.
-With that in mind, it’s advised to store your car somewhere out of direct sunlight on particularly hot days.
+However, extremely high heat can harm battery life.
+So best to store your car somewhere out of direct sunlight on particularly hot days.

 Ready to sell your car?